juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 ![Juji's graphical user interface shows a question and answer pair entered in a table.
 A "Submit" button is highlighted as the Q&A pair is selected for submission.](/assets/uploads/screen-shot-2020-07-30-at-1.52.28-pm.png)

-You can then submit the Q&A pairs (using the "Submit" button) to enable a chatbot free Q&A. For example, with the above entered Q&A pair, the chatbot is able to answer a similar but no exact user question:
+Once the entered Q&A pairs are submitted (using the "Submit" button), a chatbot is enabled for free Q&A. With true NLP capabilities, Juji chatbots can recognize semantically similar user questions in diverse expressions.

+For example, with the above entered Q&A pair, the chatbot is able to answer a user question expressed very differently ("*How long will take my refund to arrive*") as shown below.

 ![The chatbot was able to recognize a similar question but expressed differently](/assets/uploads/screen-shot-2020-07-30-at-1.53.51-pm.png)